samuelthomas2774/nxapi/README.md

 # Show a friend's presence
 # Use `nxapi nso friends` to show all friend's Nintendo Switch account IDs
-nxapi nso presence --friend-naid 0123456789abcdef
+nxapi nso presence --friend-nsaid 0123456789abcdef

 # Show the authenticated user's friend code in Discord
 nxapi nso presence --friend-code nxapi nso presence --friend-code -

+# Show a custom friend code in Discord
+# Use this if you are showing presence of a friend of the authenticated user
+nxapi nso presence --friend-code 0000-0000-0000 nxapi nso presence --friend-code SW-0000-0000-0000

 # Show inactive presence
 # This will show a "Not playing" status if any consoles linked to the user's account is online but the user
 # is not selected in a game
 # Don't enable this if you are not the only user of all consoles linked to your account
 nxapi nso presence --show-inactive-presence

-# Show a custom friend code in Discord
-# Use this if you are showing presence of a friend of the authenticated user
-nxapi nso presence --friend-code 0000-0000-0000 nxapi nso presence --friend-code SW-0000-0000-0000

 # Also show friend notifications (see below)
 nxapi nso presence --friend-notifications